Creating a Self-Signed SSL Certificate

 Generate Private Key and Certificate Signing Request

 A private key and certificate signing request are required to create an SSL certificate.
-These can be generated with a few simple commands.
-When the openssl req command asks for a “challenge password”, just press return, leaving the password empty.
+Generate these with the following commands.
+When the openssl req

 $ openssl genrsa -des3 -passout pass:x -out server.pass.key 2048